 AlgaeCal, a Rich Source of Trace Minerals

 AlgaeCal can help you replace the beneficial trace minerals that are missing from our foods!
-AlgaeCal naturally contains over 70 minerals!
+AlgaeCal naturally contains trace minerals – 13 of which are essential for healthy bones!
 The addition of vitamin D and trace minerals to a calcium supplement plan has been shown to be an effective way to prevent bone loss and reduce fracture risk in post-menopausal women!5 AlgaeCal Plus contains all the ingredients in the above noted clinical study, PLUS magnesium and vitamin K!
 AlgaeCal Plus was developed using all of the latest scientific research on bone health, and as such is the most effective bone health and calcium supplement on the market today!

 The trace minerals in AlgaeCal are present in a highly bio-available and absorbable form.
 Unlike minerals found in rock and other inorganic supplements, the minerals in AlgaeCal have become part of the algae plant, bound to amino acids and other building blocks of life.
 Studies have shown that minerals in this form have higher absorption rates from the intestines.12 Inorganic rock minerals can combine with other compounds to form insoluble blocks that are not absorbed by the gut.
 And you can’t simply add more inorganic minerals to a supplement to overcome this problem!
 In fact, studies have shown that doubling the amount of inorganic copper or zinc minerals will depress the overall benefit of the mineral.